 Beltsville Small White

 Developed in the 1930s, these birds are roughly the same size as the Midget Whites, but with wider breasts.
 They make a nice table bird but are blander than Midgets or some other heritage birds.
-However, they are prolific layers.
+They are, however, prolific layers.
 Mature hens can be good sitters and hatch eggs well.
 They're not very social compared to other heritage breeds.

 White Hollands were, yes, originally bred in Holland.
 They migrated with early settlers to the colonies and were a popular meat bird in the United States in the 1800s.
 Toms can weigh up to 30 pounds and hens, up to 20 pounds.
 They are calm, good setters and mothers, but sometimes break eggs because the hens are so heavy.